 Pinch and remove suckers that develop in the crotch joint of two branches.
 They won’t bear fruit and will take energy away from the rest of the plant.

 However, go easy on pruning the rest of the plant.
 You can thin out a few leaves to allow the sun to reach the ripening fruit, but it's the leaves that are photosynthesizing and creating the sugars that give flavor to your tomatoes.
-Fewer leaves will mean less sweet tomatoes.Continue to 9 of 10 below.
+Fewer leaves will mean fewer sweet tomatoes.Continue to 9 of 10 below.

 09 of 10

 Water deeply and regularly while the fruits are developing.
-Irregular watering - missing a week and trying to make up for it - leads to blossom end rot and cracking.
+Irregular watering—missing a week and trying to make up for it—leads to blossom end rot (a calcium deficiency) and cracking.
 The rule of thumb is to ensure your plants get at least 1 inch of water per week, but during hot, dry spells, they may need more.
 If your plants start to look wilted for most of the day, give them a drink.